 That said, if you have $50K just sitting there, you might actually be missing out on a few financial opportunities.
 Sure, it’s nice to have that solid pile of cash, but with that amount of money, you can cover quite a few financial bases.

-So, if you aren’t quite sure what to do with all that cash, keep reading.
-What follows are 6 of the best things you can do with $50K or more.
+So, if you aren’t quite sure what to do with all that cash, here are 11 of the best things you can do with $50K or more.

 Let’s dive in!